Are you worried that your emails are going to Spam? Wondering how to stop WordPress emails going to spam folders?

 Create an IAM User

 After creating the account, you need to set up an IAM user.
 This is an important step in configuring the account since it provides you with access keys.

 To create an IAM user, click on this link

 Click on the add user button on the dashboard once you have logged in.

 In the username field, enter any name.
-Put a checkmark to the access type that says “Programmatic access”.
+Put a checkmark on the access type that says “Programmatic access”.